 respectively-with especially large effects for the SSDI-only versus SSDI.
-Third, Bailey and composition of beneficiaries.

-Hemmeter's estimates are for a later year (2010) than our estimates, with potentially a different
+Third, Bailey and Hemmeter's estimates are for a later year (2010) than our estimates, with potentially a different composition of beneficiaries.

 Table IV.2.
-Distribution of family income relative to the poverty threshold in2009, CPS-ASEC and SIPP, by beneficiary status
+Distribution of family income relative to the poverty threshold in 2009, CPS-ASEC and SIPP, by beneficiary status